How do I restrict CIDR IP addresses for a LoadBalancer type service in Amazon EKS?

 3. Set up kubectl.

 Restrict CIDR IP addresses

 1. In your service manifest file (svc.yaml), add the .spec.loadBalancerSourceRanges field.
 See the following example:

 apiVersion: v1 kind: Service metadata: labels: app: nginx name: nginx spec: ports: - port: 80 protocol: TCP targetPort: 80 selector: app: nginx type: LoadBalancer loadBalancerSourceRanges: - "188.8.131.52/16"

 2. To apply the manifest file, run the following command:

 3. To confirm that the inbound rules on the security group are modified, run the following AWS CLI command:

 $ aws ec2 describe-security-groups --group-ids sg-XXXXXXXXXXXXXXXXX ...
 "CidrIp": "184.108.40.206/16" ...

 Finally, consider the following:

-Note: Recreating the service resource reprovisions the Network Load Balancer, and results in new IP addresses for the load balancer.
+Note: Recreating the service resource re-provisions the Network Load Balancer, which creates a new IP address for the load balancer.